 Breast reconstruction often involves multiple surgical procedures.
 The first surgery is usually the most complex or comprehensive procedure, whether it is performed on the same day with the mastectomy or at a later date.
 Follow-up procedures may be less complex.
 Each reconstruction treatment is unique and tailored specifically to each patient’s unique condition.

 Options for Breast Reconstruction

-As for areola reconstruction, paramedical permanent makeup technique can be used to create naturally-looking areola.
+As for areola reconstruction, paramedical permanent makeup techniques can be used to create a naturally-looking areola.

 Recovery After Breast Reconstruction

 Depending on the extent and complexity of your procedure, you will typically be discharged from the hospital within two to five days following surgery.
 Plan to have someone drive you home and provide assistance around the house for a few days while you recover.
 It is normal for you to feel tired and sore for a week or two after undergoing breast reconstruction surgery, and Dr. Bachilo will prescribe appropriate medication to alleviate any discomfort.

 If surgical drains are used to help excess fluids drain more efficiently from surgical sites, these will be removed about one to two weeks after surgery, and most sutures will be removed in 7 to 10 days; however, full recovery may take as long as six weeks after a combined mastectomy and reconstruction.
 If your implants are inserted without the need for flaps, and your reconstruction surgery is performed separately from the mastectomy, this recovery period may be somewhat shortened, but you should still plan to allow your body sufficient time to properly rest and recover.